-To rank models, we focused on evaluating the Pearson correlation $r_m = \mathbb{E}[Y f_m(X)]$, where $Y, X, f_m$ are the experimental fitness, the protein sequence, and the m-th fitness predictor, respectively, assuming that $Y$ and $f_m(X)$ have zero mean and unit variance.\footnote{ In practice, we standarized ground-truth labels and model predictions. } Unlike the ImageNet experiment, however, models did not produce internal confidence scores like the softmax scores of the classification models.
-Instead, we relied on a held-out model used as annotator, \texttt{VESPA}~\cite{Marquet2022-tu}, to produce synthetic labels and allow us to leverage the unlabeled data.
-In this context, the general estimator in~\eqref{eq:ppimean-arbitrary} takes the simple form
+We focused on the Pearson correlation between predicted and experimental fitness scores as a validation metric for ranking models.
+More specifically, we aimed to estimate the metric $\mu_m = \mathbb{E}[Y f_m(X)]$, where $Y, X, f_m$ are the experimental fitness, the protein sequence, and the m-th fitness predictor, respectively, assuming that $Y$ and $f_m(X)$ have zero mean and unit variance.
+This fits in our general metric evaluation framework, where the metric function in Equation~\eqref{eq:framework} is $\phi(y, y') = y y'$.

+We used \texttt{VESPA}~\cite{Marquet2022-tu}, a protein language model, as a held-out annotator model for synthetic label generation. \texttt{VESPA} produce point estimates of the experimental fitness scores $f_{\texttt{VESPA}}(X_i)$ based on the protein sequence $X_i$ aiming to approximate the experimental fitness scores $Y_i$.
+While \texttt{VESPA} does not provide uncertainty estimates for its predictions, we can still use it as an annotator model in our framework.
+Specifically, we applied our estimator to estimate model $m$ 's Pearson correlation with the experimental fitness scores, by setting $\mathbb{E}^u_{i,m} = f_m(X_i^u) f_{\texttt{VESPA}}(X_i^u)$ for the synthetic term and $\Delta_{i,m}^\lambda = f_m(X_i)Y_i - \lambda f_m(X_i) f_{\texttt{VESPA}}(X_i)$ for the bias correction term in Equation~\eqref{eq:ppimean-arbitrary}.

 The results of this experiment are shown in Figure~\ref{fig:proteingym}.
 The effective sample sizes of \texttt{PPI++} were systematically higher than the classical approach~(Figure~\ref{fig:proteingym}b), by approximately 50\%.
 Furthermore, the ranks obtained by our approach were also much closer to the true model ranks than the classical approach~(Figure~\ref{fig:proteingym}c), with a five-fold improvement for $n=1000$.